Woman Caught On Camera Walking Naked Through Miami International Airport

 Eventually, she is nude in the middle of the airport.

 Moments later, video shows her on top of a police car near the airport exit.
-She jumps of in traffic and runs over a waiting police officer who takes her into custody.
+She jumps off in traffic and runs over to a waiting police officer who takes her into custody.

 Passengers who saw the video were not expecting what they saw.